3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The displacement texture values range are independent from the image coding range, either 8-bit or 16-bit, and normalized to [0, 1] range.
 The normalized displacement values are obtained by dividing each channel by 2<sup>n</sup>-1, where n is the number of bits per channel.
 For example, in an 8-bit image the pixel values MUST be divided by 255.

-**tilestyleu, tilestylev** - The tile style of wrap essentially means that the same displacement texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
-The tile style of mirror means that each time the displacement texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
-The tile style of clamp means all Displacement 2D Coordinates outside of the range zero to one will be assigned the displacement value of the nearest edge pixel.
-The tile style of none means that all Displacement 2D Coordinates outside the range zero to one will not have a displacement and stay on the triangle's surface.
+**tilestyleu, tilestylev** - The tile style of "wrap" essentially means that the same displacement texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
+The tile style of "mirror" means that each time the displacement texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
+The tile style of "clamp" means all Displacement 2D Coordinates outside of the range zero to one will be assigned the displacement value of the nearest edge pixel.
+The tile style of "none" means that all Displacement 2D Coordinates outside the range zero to one will not have a displacement and stay on the triangle's surface.

 **filter** - The producer MAY require the use of a specific filter type by specifying either “linear” for bilinear interpolation or “nearest” for nearest neighbor interpolation.
 The producer SHOULD use “auto” to indicate to the consumer to use the highest quality filter available.
-If source texture is scaled with the model, the specified filter type MUST be applied to the scaling operation.
+If the source texture is scaled with the model, the specified filter type MUST be applied to the scaling operation.
 The default value is “auto”.

 ## 2.2 Disp2DGroup
 Element **\<disp2dgroup>**